mahoney1/commercialpaper/tutorial1-run-commercial-paper-smart-contract-with-ibm-blockchain-vscode-extension.md

     * Exactly when did they take place?
     * What exactly were the changes made for each transaction in that history?

-This means adding query functionality to the smart contract, as well as some "standard worker functions" to get you the right information from the historical transactions.
-These results are sent back to application clients to consume.
+This means adding query functionality to the smart contract, to enable these organisations to use their client applications to perform reports on the ledger.
+The query results from the smart contract transactions are returned to the application clients to consume.

 In order to complete the next tutorials (Parts 2 and 3), you'll have needed to clone some sample artifacts (code, script files, etc.) from GitHub (if you haven't already done so).
 To do this, open up a terminal window, locate your desired directory, and paste in the following commands: